 The Pen Tool is often avoided by new Photoshop users because it can be a little tricky to use at the beginning.
 It is, however, a really important tool to have in your design arsenal for both drawing vectors and for making selections.

-I’ve previously written a Photoshop tutorial on how to draw straight lines using the Pen Tool, but in this lesson, we’ll look at how to draw curves.
+In the last part of this guide, we looked at how to draw straight lines using the Pen Tool, but in this lesson, we’ll look at how to draw curves.
 You’ll learn how to draw

 - a gently curving open path (easy peasy)